Nathan Delfouneso: Aston Villa

 On 6 November 2009, Delfouneso signed a new two-and-a-half-year contract with Aston Villa, keeping him at the club until the end of the 2011–12 season.
 In January 2010, O'Neill said that Delfouneso, along with fellow youngsters Marc Albrighton and Ciaran Clark, were the subject of many loan offers from various other clubs.
 However, he went on to emphasise his confidence that the trio were good enough to remain as vital squad members on the fringes of Aston Villa's first team.
 He scored his first league goal on 18 April, after coming off the bench against Portsmouth in a 2–1 victory at Fratton Park.

 On 6 November 2010, Delfouneso started his first Premier League game against Fulham due to Emile Heskey, John Carew and Agbonlahor being injured.
 He completed 88 minutes of the match, which ended as a 1–1 draw.
 On 10 November, Delfouneso scored his second Premier League goal in a 3–2 win against Blackpool at Villa Park.
 By the end of this campaign for Villa, he made 16 appearances and scored two goals in all competitions.

+The author Lee Child is a fan of Aston Villa; in his 17th book in the Jack Reacher series, A Wanted Man (2012), the naming of the fictional characters, FBI agents Karen Delfuenso and Julia Sorenson are hidden references to players Delfouneso and Thomas Sorenson.

 On 20 May 2014, Aston Villa announced via their Twitter page that Delfouneso, along with Marc Albrighton, had been released from his contract and would be a free agent for the start of the 2014–15 season.